UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Removed LEVEL-UP trigger
 - Created New item: Salmon
 - Reworked hammers to have xMult when bonus is negative
+- Rotate ball now has rotate slot in center, and has a black Olive
+- Made skipping levels early impossible early (noob trap)
+- Created debt component, allowing negative-money for some items/slots

 ## =============================